chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 The Chef Infra Server UI lets you:

-- Create a Role
+- Create a role
 - List out all the roles at one place.
 - Search for a specific role from a list of roles.
 - View the details of roles:
   - Run List
   - Attributes
-- Delete a Role.
+- Delete a role

 #### Create a Role

-To create a new role, select **Create Role**, as shown below:
+To create a new role, select **Create Role**:

 {{< figure src="/images/automate/create-role-button.png" alt="Create Roles Button">}}